spatie/phpunit-watcher/README.md

 ### Initial PHPUnit arguments

-If you want to use pass the same arguments to PHPUnit everytime to watcher starts you can specificy those arguments in the `.phpunit-watcher.yml` config file.
+If you want to use pass the same arguments to PHPUnit everytime to watcher starts, you can specificy those in the `.phpunit-watcher.yml` config file.
 Here's an example:

 ```yaml
 phpunit: